djeada/Databases-Notes/notes/03_sql/05_transaction_control_language_tcl.md

-# Transaction Control Language (TCL)
+## Transaction Control Language (TCL)

 In the world of databases, maintaining data integrity and consistency is crucial, especially when multiple operations are involved.
 Imagine you're at a bank's ATM, transferring money from your savings to your checking account.
 You wouldn't want the system to deduct the amount from your savings without adding it to your checking due to some error, right?
 This is where Transaction Control Language (TCL) comes into play, ensuring that all related operations either complete successfully together or fail without affecting the database's consistency.

-## Understanding Transactions
+### Understanding Transactions

 A transaction is a sequence of one or more SQL statements that are executed as a single unit of work.
 The primary goal is to ensure that either all operations within the transaction are completed successfully or none are, preserving the database's integrity.

-### The ACID Properties
+#### The ACID Properties

 Transactions adhere to the ACID properties:

-- **Atomicity**: Ensures that all operations within a transaction are completed; if not, the transaction is aborted.
+- **Atomicity** ensures that all operations within a transaction are completed as a single unit; if any operation fails, the entire transaction is aborted and no changes are applied.
-- **Consistency**: Guarantees that a transaction brings the database from one valid state to another, maintaining all predefined rules.
+- **Consistency** guarantees that a transaction transitions the database from one valid state to another while adhering to all defined integrity constraints and rules.
-- **Isolation**: Ensures that concurrent transactions occur independently without interference.
+- **Isolation** ensures that transactions executing concurrently do not interfere with each other, preserving the correctness of operations.
-- **Durability**: Once a transaction is committed, the changes are permanent, even in the case of a system failure.
+- **Durability** ensures that once a transaction is committed, its changes are permanently recorded and persist even in the event of a system failure.

-## Key TCL Commands
+### Key TCL Commands

 TCL provides several commands to manage transactions effectively: